iansan5653/iansan5653/README.md

 **:rocket: Hello!**

-I'm a full-stack developer & mechanical engineer who loves TypeScript & Scala (and I'll tolerate Python every so often).
+I'm a full-stack developer & mechanical engineer specializing in TypeScript & Scala (and I also work with Python occasionally 🐍).

 I work in the financial sector at [Galatea Associates](http://www.galatea-associates.com/), where we help big Wall Street banks make modern software.